Joshua Neves, PhD

 "Unmanned Capture: Automatic Cameras and Lifeless Subjects in Contemporary Documentary," in Joshua Malitsky, ed., A Companion to Documentary Film History (Wiley-Blackwell, forthcoming 2020).

 "Watching the City: A Genealogy of Media Urbanism," in Swati Chattopadhyay and Jerry White, eds., The Routledge Companion to Critical Approaches to Contemporary Architecture (Routlege, 2019).

 "Videation: Technological Intimacy and the Politics of Global Connection," in Joshua Neves and Bhaskar Sarkar, eds., Asian Video Cultures: In the Penumbra of the Global (Duke UP, 2017).

-Media and Cultural Theory in the Global Asias (graduate, Winter 2015)
+Media and Cultural Theory in the Global Asias (MA seminar, Winter 2015)